meraxes-devs/dragons/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
+Look through the BitBucket issues for bugs.
 Anything tagged with "bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
+Look through the BitBucket issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

 SSimPL Tools could always use more documentation, whether as part of the
-official SSimPL Tools docs, in docstrings, or even on the web in blog posts,
+official SSimPL Tools docs or in docstrings.

-articles, and such.
+.. or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/smutch/ssimpl/issues.
+The best way to send feedback is to file an issue at https://bitbucket.org/smutch/ssimpl/issues.

 If you are proposing a feature: